Ermile/Saloos-Addons/README.md

 Changelog
 =========
+ * Version 2.0.0: many fix and we forget to save log of it!
  * Version 1.0.1: fix showing permissions detail!
  * Version 1.0.0: seperate addons from saloos and initialize new rep!